 In addition to concerns about structural damage to your home, you might wonder about the damage termites can do to you or your family.
 This is especially true if you discover an infestation and there are children or pets in your home.

-Fortunately, while termites can do major damage to your home, causing you or your loved ones direct harm is not a concern.
+Fortunately, while termite behavior can be costly to your home, termites are not likely to cause you or your loved ones direct harm.

 Q: DO TERMITES BITE HUMANS?